Effective models for generalized Newtonian fluids through a thin porous medium following the Carreau law: Introduction

 In this paper, we consider a thin porous medium $\Omega_\epsilon =\omega_\epsilon\times (0,\epsilon)\subset \mathbb{R}^3$ of small height $\epsilon$ which is perforated by an array of periodically distributed solid cylinders of diameter of size $\epsilon$ (see Figure \ref{fig:omep}).
 Observe that this corresponds to the case of a proportionally thin porous medium with $\nu=1$.
 Here, the bottom of the domain without perforations $\omega\subset\mathbb{R}^2$ is made of two parts, the fluid part $\omega_\epsilon$ and the solid part $\omega\setminus\omega_\epsilon$.
-Similarly to \cite{Tapiero2, Bourgeat1}, assuming that the {\it Reynolds number} is proportional to $\epsilon^{-\gamma}$ and the flow is sufficiently slow to neglect inertial effects, we consider that the generalized Newtonian fluid flow through the thin porous medium $\Omega_\epsilon =\omega_\epsilon\times (0,\epsilon)$ is governed by the stationary Stokes system (\ref{Bourgeat_Mikelic}) with a non-linear viscosity following the {\it Carreau law} (\ref{Carreau}).
+Similarly to \cite{Tapiero2, Bourgeat1}, assuming that the flow is sufficiently slow to neglect inertial effects, we consider that the generalized Newtonian fluid flow through the thin porous medium $\Omega_\epsilon =\omega_\epsilon\times (0,\epsilon)$ is governed by the stationary Stokes system (\ref{Bourgeat_Mikelic}) with a non-linear viscosity following the {\it Carreau law} (\ref{Carreau}) and scaled by a factor $\eps^\gamma$.

 This problem has been very recently considered in Anguiano {\it et al.}\!~\cite{Carreau_Ang_Bonn_SG} in the particular case of a pseudoplastic fluid ($1<r<2$) with $\gamma=1$.
 Using homogenization techniques, it was proved that when $\epsilon$ tends to zero, the mean global filtration velocity is given, as a function of the pressure gradient, by a non-linear 2D Darcy law of Carreau type